MischaU8/yumyum/lofting/loft_k9471_NsmMw.md

-keyboard shortcut lofting can be a quick way to generate complex shapes from simple curves so be sure to experiment with this powerful modeling operation oh look at the time foreign
+keyboard shortcut lofting can be a quick way to generate complex shapes from simple curves so be sure to experiment with this powerful modeling operation